hollisargeant/hollisargeant.github.io/index.md

 ## News

-- 📄 **May 2025 — Article accepted for FAccT 2026**
+- 📄 **May 2026 — New Article in the Modern Law Review**
-  We examine whether system prompts can reliably function as governance instruments, given misalignments between how researchers describe their effects and how policymakers treat them as control mechanisms. [[Read the article ↗︎]](https://doi.org/10.1145/3805689.3806763)
+  <em>From Estimation to Discrimination</em> examines predictive uncertainty in machine learning systems under UK anti-discrimination law.
+It argues that deliberate modelling choices introduce epistemic uncertainty that can produce discriminatory outcomes, and that legal analysis should attach to those design choices rather than to model outputs alone. [[Read the article ↗︎]](https://doi.org/10.1111/1468-2230.70045)

 - 📄 **December 2025 — New Article in Computer Law & Security Review**
    On the UK's Data (Use and Access) Act 2025 that weakens UK GDPR-style safeguards for automated decision-making. [[Read the article ↗︎]](https://doi.org/10.1016/j.clsr.2025.106247) [[Read the summary blog post ↗︎]](https://blogs.law.ox.ac.uk/oblb/blog-post/2026/01/mind-gap-securing-algorithmic-explainability-credit-decisions-beyond-uk-gdpr)